I'm often asked... What are the best things to do in Japan?

 Welcome To The Top 10

-I've have a good rummage and pulled out the facts and figures on what you've booked up until now.
+I've had a good rummage and pulled out the facts and figures on what you've booked up until now.
 And you've been having all sorts of experiences and adventures during 2019.

 Then I thought, why not share a post of those Top 10?
 So whenever someone asks me a similar question I can simply point them to what actually is the most popular.